-- 1. Have at least a bachelor's degree; - 2.
-Submit: - (a) a completed application form; - (b) a current curriculum vitae; - (c) a letter describing the applicant's professional experience and interest in the program; - (d) transcripts of all undergraduate and graduate work; - (e) three letters of recommendation from persons having knowledge of the candidate's academic ability and professional promise; - (f) three to five examples of professional work for those applying as journalists; - (g) TOEFL report (if English is not the candidate's primary language).
+- Have at least a bachelor's degree; - 2.
+Submit: - (a) a completed application form (www.law.yale.edu/admissions); - (b) a current curriculum vitae; - (c) a letter describing the applicant's professional experience and interest in the program; - (d) official transcripts of all undergraduate and graduate work; - (e) three letters of recommendation from persons having knowledge of the candidate's academic ability and professional promise; - (f) three to five examples of professional work for those applying as journalists; - (g) TOEFL report (if English is not the candidate's primary language).

 Admission decisions are not made on a rolling basis.
 All M.S.L. decisions are made and announced in April.
-The letter of application, supporting materials, and the nonrefundable application fee of \$50 should be submitted to the M.S.L.
+The letter of application, supporting materials, and the non-refundable application fee of \$50 payable to Yale Law School should be submitted to the M.S.L.
 Program, Yale Law School, PO Box 208215, New Haven CT 06520-8215, by February 15, 2008.

-Expenses and Financial Aid

-Fees for the program are the same as for the J.D. program.
+Expenses and Financial Aid Fees for the program are the same as for the J.D. program.
 Financial aid for M.S.L. candidates is designed to supplement grants from outside sources, sabbatical salaries, and personal resources.